ridiculouz/LLMaAA/README.md

 ## Adapt to new dataset

-1. Prepare the data as NER/RE format.
+1. Prepare the data in NER/RE format.
 2. Setup ``meta.json`` in data directory and ``config_{dataset}.json`` for annotator/generator.
 3. If use demonstration in prompt engineering, you need to build a map from train/test to demo data, with ``~/src/demo_retrieval.py``.